 It’s also a scary thought that a healthy, active teenager could be diagnosed with a several mental illness in her early 20s, be unable to find the right treatment, and ultimately turn to the streets and self-medication.
 Or what about the veteran who has served our country and returns with untreated post-traumatic stress disorder?
 Or the teenager turned out of the home for being transgender?
 Or the woman who escapes her abusive spouse with only her children and one small bag of clothes?

 There are many reasons someone may experience homelessness – whether it is “couch-surfing” for one night or living on the streets for 20 years.
-But the fact is, most of us – even if we sympathize or donate to the local shelter – believe the person on the street ended up there at his or her own fault.
+But the fact is, many people – even if we sympathize or donate to the local shelter – believe the person on the street ended up there at his or her own fault.

 People experiencing homelessness are three times more likely to die than the general population across all age groups and often die from illnesses that can be treated or prevented.

 No matter how someone loses his or her home, he or she is our fellow Tulsan.
-Be kind, make eye contact, and offer assistance in the form of making a call or providing a phone number to services (not cash).
+It is on all of us to be respectful, make eye contact, and offer assistance in the form of making a call or providing a phone number to services (not cash).

 When the community cares about addressing the issue of homelessness and when they share information about Tulsa’s efforts to do so, we can make a real impact – together.